bitstadium/HockeySDK-Mac/docs/Guide-Installation-Setup-template.md

 4. Switch to your `AppDelegate.m` file and add the following line at the top of the file below your own #import statements:<pre><code>#import &lt;HockeySDK/BITHockeyManager.h&gt;</code></pre>

 5. Search for the method `applicationDidFinishLaunching:(NSNotification *)aNotification`, or find where your application normally presents and activates its main/first window.
-(Note: If you are using NIBs, make sure to change the main window to NOT automatically show when the NIB is loaded!)

    Replace whatever usually opens the main window with the following lines:

         [[BITHockeyManager sharedHockeyManager] configureWithIdentifier:@"<APP_IDENTIFIER>" companyName:@"My company" crashReportManagerDelegate:self];
         [[BITHockeyManager sharedHockeyManager] startManager];

    In case of document based apps, invoke `startManager` at the end of `applicationDidFinishLaunching`, since otherwise you may lose the Apple events to restore, open untitled document etc.

    If any crash report has been saved from the last time your application ran, `startManager` will present a dialog to allow the user to submit it.
-Once done, or if there are no crash logs, it will then call back to your `appDelegate` with `showMainApplicationWindowForCrashManager:` (see step 7 below) to continue the process of getting your main window displayed.
+Once done, or if there are no crash logs, it will then call back to your `appDelegate` with `showMainApplicationWindowForCrashManager:` (if implemented, see [Improved startup crashes handling](#improvedstartup)).

-    This allows the SDK to present a crash dialog on the next startup before your main window gets initialized and possibly crashes right away again.

 6. Replace `APP_IDENTIFIER` in `configureWithIdentifier:` with the app identifier of your app.
 If you don't know what the app identifier is or how to find it, please read [this how-to](http://support.hockeyapp.net/kb/how-tos/how-to-find-the-app-identifier).

-7. Your `appDelegate` is now a `BITCrashManagerDelegate`, so you must implement the required `showMainApplicationWindowForCrashManager:` method like this:

-        // this delegate method is required
-        - (void) showMainApplicationWindowForCrashManager:(id)crashManager
-        {
-            // launch the main app window
-            [myWindow makeFirstResponder: nil];
-            [myWindow makeKeyAndOrderFront: nil];
-        }

-    In case of NSDocument-based applications, leave the implementation empty.

-8. Set additional options and/or implement optional delegate methods as mentioned below if you want to add custom data to the crash reports.
+7. Set additional options and/or implement optional delegate methods as mentioned below if you want to add custom data to the crash reports.

-9. If this app is sandboxed, make sure to add the entitlements for network access.
+8. If this app is sandboxed, make sure to add the entitlements for network access.

-10. Done.
+9. Done.

+<a id="options"></a>
 ## Additional Options

 ### Catch additional exceptions